 Babies 0-24 Months

 We offer special tween programs for kids in grades 3-6.
-Programs include craft nights, Lego Club, and the Novel Thoughts Lunch Bunch.
 For specific program information and to register, please visit the Program Calendar.

 Novel Thoughts Book Club

 Novel Thoughts is a book club just for tweens in grades 3 through 6!
 Each meeting we will discuss a new book over a pizza lunch.
-The next Novel Thoughts is Saturday, February 9th.
-We will be discussing The Iron Trial by Holly Black and Cassandra Clare.
-Copies of the book will be available at the Children’s Desk.
+The second Novel Thoughts is Saturday, August 22nd.
+We will be discussing The Disaster Days by Rebecca Behrens.
+Copies of the book will be available at the Circulation Desk.

 Novel Thoughts Book Club

 Novel Thoughts is a book club just for tweens in grades 3 through 6!
 Each meeting we will discuss a new book over a pizza lunch.
-The second Novel Thoughts is Saturday, April 27th.
-We will be discussing It Ain’t So Awful, Falafel by Firoozeh Dumas.
-Copies of the book will be available at the Children’s Desk.
+The next Novel Thoughts is TBD.
+We will be discussing The Camelot Code by Mari Mancusi.
+Copies of the book will be available at the Circulation Desk.

 Early Literacy Information